 \subsection{Examples of root systems}

-Let us discuss examples of symplecitic contractions with 2-dimensional fibers.
-The resolution of $\bC^4/\sigma_3$ (discussed in sections \ref{sigma3a} and \ref{sigma3}) is related to the root system $\bA_1$ and it is not interesting.
-Similarly, the resolution of $\bC^4/(\bZ_2\times\bZ_2)$ is related to $\bA_1\oplus\bA_1$ and it has no flopping classes.
+We give a description of the cone of moving divisors and of the related root system for three examples coming as resolutions of $\bC^4/G$, where $G < Sp(\C^4) =: Sp(4)$ is a finite subgroup preserving a symplectic form.
+The reader unfamiliar with these examples may prefer to read first Section \ref{examples}.

-\begin{example} The Lehn-Sorger resolution of $\bC^4/BT$, see \cite{LehnSorger}, is related to the root system $\bA_2$ with generators $e_1$ and $e_2$.
+\begin{example} Let $BT$ be the binary tetrahedral group; that is $BT$ is the preimage under the standard homomorphism $SU(2) \ra SO(3)$ of the subgroup of $SO(3)$ generated by the symmetries of a regular tetrahedron.
+This group has three irreducible representations on $\C^2$, the standard arising from the embedding into $SU(2)$ and two other one called $S_1$ and $S_2$.
+The group $BT$ acts on the product $S_1\otimes S_2 = \C^4$.
+It is known that $\bC^4/BT$ has a symplectic resolution; in fact, recently Lehn and Sorger gave an explicit construction of it, see \cite{LehnSorger}.
+This resolution is related to the root system $\bA_2$ with generators $e_1$ and $e_2$.
 Then $v=\pm(e_1-e_2)$ is the flopping system.
-Here is the picture of the weight lattice together with roots denoted by $\bullet$ and flopping classes denoted by $\circ$.
+Here is the picture of the weight lattice, together with roots denoted by $\bullet$ and flopping classes denoted by $\circ$.
 The $\Mov$ cone (or Weyl chamber) is divided into two parts by the line orthogonal to the flopping class. \begin{eq} \end{eq} \end{example}

-\begin{example} Take the quotient $\bC^4/\bZ_{2}^2\rtimes\bZ_2$ and its Hilb-Chow resolution $X\ra Y$.
-It is related to the decomposable root system $\bA_1\oplus\bA_1$ with roots denoted by $e_0$ and $e_1$, respectively.
+\begin{example} Take the quotient $\bC^4/\bZ_{2}^2\rtimes\bZ_2$ and its Hilb-Chow resolution $X\ra Y$; this is Example \ref{HilbertChow} for $n=2$, more details can be found in Section \ref{examples}.
+It is related to the decomposable root system $\bA_1\oplus\bA_1$ with roots denoted, respectively, by $e_0$ and $e_1$.
 The following picture describes a section of $\Mov$ together with its decomposition by flopping classes. \begin{eq} \end{eq}

 \end{example}